If you have a new website or blog, can totally free SEO tools do everything you need to help track your progress in

 One great feature you may not know about is query tracking from GSC.

 You need to connect your GSC account to GA before you can use it.

 Once you connect, navigate from Acquisition > Search Console > Queries.

 Now you will see a list of all your search terms.
-It is not limited as it is with GSC, so you will see all your data.
+It is not limited as it is with GSC.
+So you can see all your data.

 Now instead of seeing only 1,000 search terms, I can access all of my ranking keywords.